-LSWT v4.1 will have additionally Metop-B, which greatly increases the coverage for users, but not yet MODIS.
-A work-around for the Metop-B issue with chi-square is implemented, but a more fundamental resolution will still be pending in this version.
+A work-around for the Metop-B issue with chi-square is implemented in v4.
+1, but a more fundamental resolution will be sought for v5.
+0.

-LSWT v4.1 will use ERA-Interim for the background numerical weather prediction data and will continue to be based on day-time images.
+LSWT v5.
+0 will use ERA-5 for the background numerical weather prediction data (except the lake surface water temperature which will be the climatology from LSWT v4.
+0) and will continue to be based on day-time images.